“He knows nothing; and he thinks he knows everything. That points clearly to a political career.” ~George Bernard Shaw

-To me, to not vote doesn’t mean apathy, if done consciously for the right reasons, and here I would like to present a few such reasons, in order to help you understand why you should never vote for any political candidate again, for the benefit of the country you live in and the world we all inhabit.
+To me, to not vote doesn’t mean apathy, if done consciously for the right reasons, and here I would like to present you with a few such reasons, in order to help you understand why it’s not a good idea to support politicians, for the benefit of the country you live in and the world we all inhabit.

 Politicians are not chosen by the people